 Rob Pickels 51:34

-I thought I was the fluffy guy grants.
-From the back.
-Listen,
+I thought I was the fluffy guy – Grant’s over here -.

-I’m a huge fluffy guy.
-Like, I think we need so much more time in our lives to take a second to tell everybody else good job and to tell ourselves Good job.
-And we don’t do it enough.
-And the more we do that, I do talk about trotting out studies, I could try it out study after study after study on gratitude.
-And how it changes perspective, how changes mood is fantastic.
-And that’s a whole show on that kind of stuff, simply and
+Listen, I’m a huge fluffy guy.
+Like, I think we need so much more time in our lives to take a second to tell everybody else good job and to tell ourselves good job – and we don’t do it enough.
+And the more we do that, I – dude – talk about trotting out studies, I could try it out study after study after study on gratitude and how it changes perspective, how it changes mood is fantastic.
+And that’s a whole show on that kind of stuff.

 Trevor Connor 52:06

-I will add to that, find something that you love that rejuvenates you and make sure you do that regularly.
+Something I will add to that, find something that you love that rejuvenates you and make sure you do that regularly.
 And you protect that.
-So for example, mine is when I was racing full time, I would after every ride, sit down and do a 45 minute stretch watching some sort of some show that I really liked and I love that time again.
+So for example, mine is when I was racing full time, I would after every ride, sit down and do a 45 minute stretch, watching some sort of, some show that I really liked and I love that time again. – Not even slightly (laughs).

-slightly missing out man so every weekend, usually on Saturday, I go for my ride and then I come back and I have my now our full stretch watching the show and so this summer it has been Stranger Things.
-Oh, okay.
-And even though I absolutely want to binge watch that show and see what happens next just for us it’s such a great hour for me yeah, it’s it’s I will only say like I’m on the final episode now which is like two and a half hours long.
-And I finished my stretch in the middle and like have to stop it.
-I’m not gonna make it because I want this so much next week and I got my wife away.
-He’ll you
+And even though I absolutely want to binge watch that show and see what happens next – it’s such a great hour for me – I will only, so like I’m on the final episode now which is like two and a half hours long and I finished my stretch in the middle and I’m like “have to stop it”.
+I’m not gonna – because I want this so much next week.

 Rob Pickels 53:32